DoctorWkt/CSCvon8/journal.md

 I've ordered some stripboard, some more DIP sockets and some solder on-line.
 I can't find a DIP-42 socket for the ALU, but I'll just use two rows of the pin sockets that I already have for the ALU socket.

+## Sat 11 May 16:24:30 AEST 2019

+Notes on the wiring when I get the PCB.

+Pulse clock 555 circuit and the reset circuit is easy.
+Solder in the UART socket so I get power.

+Solder in the Decode ROM circuit so I can patch the control lines hi/lo as required.

+Solder in the uSeq counter.
+Wire uSreset# high and it should count 0 to F.
+Try the reset button.
+Add bypass caps as you go.
+Solder the pin sockets for the LEDs of course.

+Solder in the dbWriter demux so that I get Clkbar# and check it is working.
+Add bypass caps as you go.

+Solder in the PC sockets and put in the two 74LS593 chips.
+Wire ARena# high.
+Wire PCload# high.
+Wire PCincr low & the PC should keep its value.
+Wire PCincr high and see if the PC increments OK.

+Solder in the ROM ZIF socket.
+Solder in the Decode ROM socket.
+*Remove all hard-wired lines like PCincr, ARena#, uSreset#!!!*
+Solder in the db Reader demux and the Inverter.
+Insert the two ROMs.
+Rewire PCload# high.
+This should be enough to run some NOP, OUT 'H' etc. instructions but no jumps yet.

+Remove the PCload# high wire.
+Solder in the Jump logic chip.
+Wire the Zero input high.
+You may have to solder in the ALU socket, or perhaps use a clip on pin 1.
+Solder in the two AR chips.
+You should now be able to JMP once the AR has values loaded.

+Solder in the A and B registers and the LED sockets.
+Now try some LCA and LCB instructions.

+Solder in the ALU socket and insert the ALU.
+Now a lot of instructions should run, just none that refer to RAM.
+At this point you might want to use the 50% duty cycle astable 555 circuit.

+Finally solder in the RAM socket and the RAM, and try out some RAM instructions.